PsyD Clinical Psychology

 We aim to train psychologists who contribute to the common good through their interpersonal awareness and skill.
 Students graduate from GSPP as psychologists with a solid grounding in psychology's scientific, ethical and professional foundations, with skills in assessment and intervention that can be applied to many contexts and communities.

-We offer training in a variety specialty areas including Latinx Psychology, Military Psychology, Oncology Psychology, Infant and Early Childhood Mental Health, and Substance Use Disorder Psychology.
+We offer training in a variety of specialty areas including Military Psychology, Forensic Psychology, Child/Adolescent Mental Health, Psychodynamic Therapy, Cognitive-Behavioral Therapies, and others.

 Foundations of Diversity

 Our required multicultural sequence ensures students are prepared to work with diverse populations.

 Clinical practice begins in the first quarter of the program at DU's community-based psychological center.
 Additional fieldwork opportunities are available through our partnerships at 130 different practicum sites.

 We offer extensive hands-on and experiential opportunities to complement our students' broad base of knowledge along with their analytical and research skills.